leandz9/quiz/OCI/quiz-oci.md

 * [ ] Use object storage.
 Create a single namespace and multiple buckets to create the hierarchical directory structure.
 * [ ] Use object storage.
 Create multiple namespaces with one bucket each.
 Make the buckets publicly accessible.
 * [X] Use file storage service.
 Create a file system and a mount target.
 Share the private IP of the mount target.

+####    You have provisioned an Autonomous Transaction Processing (ATP) database and logged into the ATP service console.
+What are three abilities that can be performed from this service console?
+(Choose THREE).
+* [ ] Scale up/down the CPUs
+* [ ] Create ATP database users
+* [X] Reset the admin password
+* [X] Set resource management rules
+* [X] Monitor database activity and SQL queries

+####    What is a key benefit of Oracle Cloud Infrastructure Virtual Machine DB Systems?
+* [ ] Automated Database Memory
+* [ ] Automated backups to OCI Block Volumes
+* [X] Support for RAC DB systems/Fast Provisioning/ Scale up Block Storage Anytime
+* [ ] You need to create virtualization

+####    You want to leverage a managed Real Application Cluster (RAC) offering in Oracle Cloud Infrastructure. which OCI Managed database service would you choose?
+* [ ] Autonomous Transaction Processing (shared)
+* [ ] Autonomous Data Warehousing (shared)
+* [X] VM DB Systems
+* [ ] Bare Metal DB Systems

+####    Which of the following TWO tasks can be performed in the Oracle Cloud Infrastructure Console for Autonomous Data Warehouse?
+* [ ] Adjust Network Bandwidth
+* [ ] Scale up/down Memory
+* [X] Increase Storage allocated for Database
+* [X] Scale up/down CPU

+####    Which TWO Oracle Cloud Infrastructure database services allow you to dynamically scale CPU and storage?
+* [ ] Bare metal DB system
+* [ ] Virtual machine DB system
+* [X] Autonomous Data Warehouse (ADW)
+* [X] Autonomous Transaction Processing (ATP)

+#### Patric Test OCI 2023 Architect Associate 1Z0-1072-23   ####

+####    You are part of a team that manages a set of workload instances running in an on-premises environment.
+The Architect team is tasked with designing and configuring Oracle Cloud Infrastructure (OCI) Logging service to collect logs from these instances.
+There is a requirement to archive Info-level logging data of these instances into the OCI Object Storage.
+Which TWO features of OCI can help you achieve this?
+* [X] Service Connectors
+* [ ] Grouping Function
+* [X] Agent Configuration
+* [ ] ObjectCollectionRule
+* [ ] Cloud Agent Plugin

+####    You plan to launch a VM instance with the VM.Standard2.24 shape and Oracle Linux 8 platform image.
+You want to protect your VM instance from low-level threats, such as rootkits and bootkits that can infect the firmware and operating system and are difficult to detect.
+* [ ] Create a burstable instance
+* [ ] Use in-transit encryption
+* [X] Create a shielded instance
+* [ ] Use Vulnerability Scanning Service

+####    What security consideration should you be mindful of before performing a database migration?
+* [ ] Migration can only be done in the web-based interface of Oracle
+* [ ] Encrypt all files that are used for migration
+* [X] Backup and restore your TDE wallets from the source to the target database
+* [ ] Place the database in the restricted mode so that no one accesses it during migration

+####    A few Object Storage buckets in your Oracle Cloud Infrastructure (OCI) tenancy should remain public, and yet you do not want the Cloud Guard service to detect these as problems.
+In which TWO ways would you address this requirement?
+* [ ] Cloud Guard will keep detection ot because a public bucket is a security risk
+* [X] Dismiss the problems associated with those resources
+* [ ] Resolve or remediate those problems and you should not see Cloud Guard triggering on the resources ever again
+* [X] Fix the base line by configuring Conditional Groups for the detector

+####    You plan to upload a large file (3 TiB) to Oracle Cloud Infrastructure (OCI) Object Storage.
+You would like to minimize the impact of network failures while uploading, and therefore you decide to use the multipart upload capability.
+Which TWO statements are true about performing a multipart upload using the Multipart Upload API?
+* [X] When you split the object into individual parts, each part can be as large as 50 GiB
+* [ ] You do not need to split the object into parts.
+Object Storage splits the object into parts and uploads all of the parts automatically
+* [X] While a multipart upload is still active, you can keep adding parts as long as the total number is less than 10,000
+* [ ] You do not have to commit the uploaded all the object parts

+####    You need to implement automatic backups for your database system.
+You can easily check “Enable Automatic Backup” in the web console.
+Before you do that though, you need to have which of the following TWO prerequisites in place?
+* [ ] Private SSH Key to the database
+* [X] Access to the OCI Object Storage service
+* [X] Connectivity to Swift endpoints
+* [ ] VCN configured with VPN for secure access to the Oracle Cloud Infrastructure (OCI) Object Storage service

+####    Which THREE protocols are supported by the Oracle Cloud Infrastructure (OCI) Network Load Balancer?
+* [ ] HTTP
+* [X] TCP
+* [X] ICMP
+* [X] UDP
+* [ ] iSCSI
+* [ ] BGP

+####